TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 ## Filter

-Filter passes records which satisfies filtering condition.
+Filter passes records which satisfy the filtering condition.
 It can have one or two outputs.
 ![filter graph](img/filter_graph.png)

-Records from the `source` which meet filter's condition go to the `true sink`, and others go to the `false sink`.
+Records from the `source` which meet the filter's condition go to the `true sink`, and others go to the `false sink`.

 ![filter graph single](img/filter_graph_single.png)

-Records from the `source` which meets condition go to the `blue sink`, and others are filtered out.
+Records from the `source` which meet the condition go to the `blue sink`, and others are filtered out.

 ![filter window](img/filter_window.png)
-The Expression field should contain the SpEL expression for the filtering conditiona and should produce a boolean value
+The Expression field should contain the SpEL expression for the filtering conditions and should produce a boolean value

 ## Split